-Digital forensics is a branch of forensic science that includes the identification, recovery, investigation, validation, and presentation of facts regarding digital evidence found on computers or similar digital storage media devices.
-Although we often think of these terms in connection with cop shows we see on TV, this science involves much more.
-Learn what it takes for a career in this field.
+Digital forensics is a branch of forensic science that includes gathering and analyzing evidence to solve crimes.
+It also involves the identification, recovery, investigation, validation, and presentation of facts regarding digital evidence found on digital media devices.
+Forensic science involves much more than we often think of when we watch cop shows on TV.
+Here is some information on what it takes to enter this career field.

 What Training is Required?

 To work in the digital forensic science field, a candidate should have at least a bachelor’s degree in computer science or a related field, including:

 • Computer networking

 Digital forensics is one of the computer-related forensic science programs that offers an area of specialization.
 A bachelor’s degree is typically the minimum requirement to become a law enforcement digital forensic professional.
 Many employers in the private sector prefer individuals who have a Master of Business Administration degree in a computer science-related field.
 There are also many certificates that digital forensics professionals can obtain to demonstrate their expertise in this field.

 Students in a forensic science college or university program with a digital forensic emphasis may complete courses in:

 • Computer systems